 Moreover, the antenna performance, the position algorithm, and the number of satellite tracking channels are essential factors as well.
 A great antenna can perform high sensitivity; for instance, capable of receiving a signal down to -160 dBm would be a good receiver already.
 GPS receivers in the market all have enough tracking channels to trace multiple satellites and ensure a certain GPS accuracy.

 Factor 3.
 The Signal Effect from Surrounding Environment

 Since the signals from satellites to GPS receivers need to travel a long way, the propagation environment affects the signal strength and positioning correctness a lot.
 The ionosphere, the troposphere, signal blockage and reflection are all elements that cause errors to occur.
 The ionosphere, which locates between the thermosphere and the exosphere, will slow down the velocity of GPS signals.
 The troposphere, which is the lowest layer of Earth’s atmosphere, can sometimes cause radio reflections.

 Down to the ground, buildings, walls, trees, highways, and all other obstacles can block or reflect the GPS signals, then create positioning errors or delays.
 Hence, the surrounding environment can degrade the GPS accuracy in a large portion.

-GPS Modules on TECHDesign
+Find GPS Modules at TECHDesign

-You can easily purchase REYAX’s GPS modules on TECHDesign now.
+You can easily purchase REYAX’s GPS modules at TECHDesign now.
 The GPS modules support all the GNSS engines (including GPS, GLONASS, Galileo, and BeiDou) and with GPS/GLONASS/BeiDou antenna embedded.
 Normally the accuracy of most GPS modules is below ±3 meters, and the accuracy of REYAX’s GPS modules can be down to ±1 meter.
 So, why don’t you come visit TECHDesign immediately?